tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 * [incorrect_amount_error.txt](Starter-Files/RoboAdvisor/Test-Cases/incorrect_amount_error.json)
 * [negative_age_error.txt](Starter-Files/RoboAdvisor/Test-Cases/negative_age_error.json)

+---

 ### Instructions

 #### Initial Robo Advisor Configuration

 In this section, you will create the `RoboAdvisor` bot and add an intent with its corresponding slots.

-Sign in into your AWS Management Console using your `administrator` IAM user and [create a new custom Amazon Lex bot](https://console.aws.amazon.com/lex/home).
+Sign-in into your AWS Management Console using your `administrator` IAM user and [create a new custom Amazon Lex bot](https://console.aws.amazon.com/lex/home).
 Use the following parameters:

 * **Bot name:** `RoboAdvisor`